AVVS/Cappasity-PHP-SDK/docs/sdk.md

 #### RequestException
 `CappasitySDK\Client\Exception\RequestException` is generally thrown when an HTTP error occurs.
 Possible error codes and their descriptions are listed next to each SDK method example.
-RequestException instance also holds original response object in case you need more info.
+RequestException instance also holds the original response object in case you need more info.

 ```php
 use CappasitySDK\Client\Exception\RequestException;